tinkalguli/Creating-lists/writeup.md

 </ul>
 ```

-##B. Ordered list
+## B. Ordered list

 This list is similar with the unordered list but the order of the items matters.
-In HTML ordered list represents by <ol> tag and the items represents by <li>.
+In HTML ordered list represents by "<ol>" tag and the items represents by "<li>".
 The sequence of the items in which it will represented is really important.
 Therefore, instead of bullet points the marker of each item will be a number in an ordered list.
 By default an ordered list will begin from 1.
-However you can set a custom begining point or reversed the order of the item, using start and reversed attribute.
+However you can set a custom beginning point or reversed the order of the item, using start and reversed attribute.

 ```
 <ol>